-At Sanford House, we believe family involvement is one of the most important components for a healthy, long term recovery.
+The Family Programs at Sanford were created to include the loved ones of our clients during treatment and beyond.
+Outcome information shows that family involvement is one of the most important components for a healthy, long term recovery.

 Family members can be powerful allies in the recovery process.
 And while a person is in treatment, it is the perfect time to involve family members.
 During the course of their loved one’s care, family members may begin to recognize their own non-productive behaviors.
 These behaviors might have developed while trying to cope with addiction in the family.
-Perhaps family members have spent so much time putting the addict in the family first, they have forgotten how to prioritize themselves.
+Often, family members have spent so much time putting the person with the substance use disorder first, they have forgotten how to prioritize themselves.

 It’s a Family Disease…

 Quite simply, addiction is a family disease.
 And it will continue to impact the whole family.
-It is often the case, that as family members try to help their loved one control their substance use, they lose control over their own behavior.
-And their lives become unmanageable.
 For many family members, accepting their loved one’s changing behavior in early recovery is difficult.
 These family members are at a loss as to where their responsibilities lie.
 What is their new role?
 Often, as contrary as it may seem, they don’t feel needed anymore.

 - An educational program to help family members understand the disease of addiction

-- Also an aid to understanding substance use and co-occurring mental health issues
+- An aid to understanding substance use and co-occurring mental health issues

-- And a discussion about each family member’s role in the recovery/aftercare treatment plan
+- A discussion about each family member’s role in the recovery/aftercare treatment plan

 - The development of effective and healthy communication skills and boundary setting

-- And assistance in providing effective resources through books, articles and community support groups
+- Assistance in providing effective resources through books, articles and community support groups